Home » Project Information » What was being done? » Light Rail Extension

 Light rail would have provided a reliable alternative to automobile travel and helped to relieve congested conditions across the Columbia River.
 Trains would have linked many key regional destinations:

 - Milwaukie (Portland to Milwaukie project to be completed in 2015)

-On Hayden Island there are designs for a new, elevated light rail station that integrates with the vision of the Hayden Island community.
+On Hayden Island there were designs for a new, elevated light rail station that integrated with the vision of the Hayden Island community.

 More information about light rail in Hayden Island.

-Light rail service will be efficient and safe
+Light rail service would have been efficient and safe

 Light rail by the numbers

 2.9 miles of rail in the CRC extension

 7.5 minutes between trains during weekday peak